 Figure A1.
-Model validation: model rainfall bias given as the difference of modelled and observed rainfall from (a) CCLM and GPCC and (b) CCLM and CRU, repectively for the overlapping period 1958-04/2019.
+Model validation: model rainfall bias in [mm/month] given as the difference of between modelled and observed rainfall from (a) CCLM and GPCC and (b) CCLM and CRU, repectively respectively for the overlapping period 1958-04/2019.

 Figure A2.
 Relative bias in [%] of mean rainfall of CCLM versus (a) GPCP, (b) GPCC, and (c) CRU.